-How to trade crypto for a living. (or at least to manage risk and find setups)
+How to trade crypto or other assets for a living. (or at least to manage risk and find setups)

 Written by Bryan Flowers – Free Crypto/Trading Analysis Resources / Links / Guides

 I have created this links page to share the resources that I have found with experienced crypto friends and to help out people that I meet in my crypto voyage, its the easiest way for me to update and share.
 I am not doing nodes, mining, scams, multilevel marketing or icos (rarely).
 So most of my resources are about technical analysis, market news, fundamentals, a bit of tech but mostly about trading.

 My personal goal is to improve my trading, get my portfolio up and MAYBE accept other peoples money into my fund.
 But only when I am ready and only a few people.
 I will possibly consider 1 and 1 training for the right price.

 If you are approached by people to invest in confusing schemes, mining, MLM, pyramid schemes, then just do your research on bitcointalk or reddit, see what the haters are saying and if they have any substance, some things have serious flaws and some things like paying for mining aren’t scams but your hedging on the fact btc will go up, so you might as well just buy the dam BTC’s.

 My advice to anyone that is doing day trading, swing trading or margin trading is to get 500 hours worth of learning, you can do this by following youtubers that i have listed below, a few links below to some free materials and I recommend a few paid courses, but you do not need to pay.
 The paid courses with no groups, feedback or community is probably a waste of money because you can get lessons for free everywhere, paying money to have it all in one place is good, but the real value is learning in groups and then forming trading groups with people, because the more eyes working together across the charts for trade ideas, the better.